Covering a set of line segments with a few squares: Problem 1: The Decision Problem

+Consider if these two sides are opposite.
+Without loss of generality they are the top and bottom sides of $\BB(S)$.
+Consider the square that intersects the left side of $\BB(S)$ and shift it to coincide with the top-left corner of $\BB(S)$.
+Since the height of $\BB(S)$ is at most one, we still have a valid 3-covering, and this square intersects three sides of $\BB(S)$. \end{proof}

-Again, this lemma allows us to narrow down our search for a 3-covering.
-We consider four cases, one for each corner of the bounding box.
-After placing the first square in one of the four corners, we would like to check whether two additional squares can be placed to cover the remaining segments.
-We start by computing the remaining segments that are not yet covered.
-We subdivide each segment into at most one subsegment that is covered by the corner square, and up to two subsegments that are not yet covered.
-Then we can use Theorem~\ref{thm:2-covering} to (recursively) check whether two additional squares can be placed to cover all the uncovered subsegments.
+It suffices to consider four cases, one for each corner of the bounding box.
+After placing the first square in one of the four corners, we subdivide each segment into at most one subsegment that is covered by the first square, and up to two subsegments that are not yet covered.
+Finally, we use Theorem~\ref{thm:2-covering} to decide whether the final two squares can cover all remaining subsegments.

-The running time for subdividing each segment takes linear time in total.
-There are at most a linear number of remaining segments.
+Subdividing each segment takes linear time in total.
+There are at most a linear number of remaining subsegments.
 Checking if the remaining segments are 2-coverable takes linear time by Theorem~\ref{thm:2-covering}.
-Hence, we have the following theorem:
+Hence:

-\begin{theorem} One can decide if a set of $n$ segments is 3-coverable in $O(n)$ time. \end{theorem}
+\begin{theorem} One can compute a $3$-covering of a set of $n$ line segments, or report that no such covering exists, in $O(n)$ time. \end{theorem}